 "No Sailing Directions are required for this anchorage.
 It is perfectly safe from May to October and will be found of importance as a Harbor of Refuge for vessels that may have suffered on their way North from the strong head winds that generally prevail along the coast during these months."

 Reconnaissance of Trinidad Bay, California U.S. Coast Survey, 1851

 Trinidad Bay and its environs lure outdoor adventurers and leisure travelers alike.
-Whether you want to scale towering redwoods on a canopy tour, climb rock walls surrounded by unspoiled beauty, mountain bike through Redwood National Park, or simply enjoy a picnic on a beach, Trinidad's location is truly ideal!
+Whether you want to scale towering redwoods on a canopy tour, learn to sea kayak in the coastal treasure of the northcoast, climb rock walls surrounded by unspoiled beauty, mountain bike through Redwood National Park, or simply enjoy a picnic on a beach, Trinidad's location is truly ideal!
 Explore paradise...

 Myriad experiences exist for the vacationer seeking to visit the majestic redwoods of the north coast.
 A great place to start is Redwood National Park, a short drive north of Trinidad.
 Most visitors know Redwood National and State Parks as home to the world's tallest trees, icons that inspire visions of mist-laden primeval forests bordering crystal-clear streams.
 The parks also protect vast prairies, oak woodlands, and nearly 40 miles of wild coastline, all of which support a rich mosaic of wildlife diversity and cultural traditions.